nsrau/azure-docs.it-it/articles/vs-azure-tools-intellitrace-debug-published-cloud-services.md

 <properties
-   pageTitle="Debug di un servizio cloud pubblicato con IntelliTrace e Visual Studio | Microsoft Azure" description="Debug di un servizio cloud pubblicato con IntelliTrace e Visual Studio" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Debugging a published cloud service with IntelliTrace and Visual Studio | Microsoft Azure" description="Debugging a published cloud service with IntelliTrace and Visual Studio" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"